 I, John Smith, certify under penalty of perjury that I am the sole owner of the cryptocurrency address associated with this message as of Dec.
 13, 2017.

-You can upload this information via the CoinList sale registration process or email the information to our team at firstname.lastname@example.org.
+You can upload this information via the CoinList sale registration process or log a support ticket in our Support Center.

 In the event that your funds are spread across multiple wallets, you will need to include a signed message from each address.